Wednesday, May 08, 2024

 Ki ilhas tem catxupa, ma ka tem txeu txuba?

-where Cizé makes island wide smiles if she hums rain.
+Where Cizé wakes island wide smiles as she hums rain.

 At this angle of dawn & that density of dusk